 How To Create The Perfect Marketing Email In 10 Steps

-The first step to designing and sending great emails is to use an email marketing software like MailChimp or Constant Contact to create and schedule your emails so you can include images and branding.
-Next week, I’ll review the pros and cons of the top email marketing software options for advisors.
-For this article, I’ve used MailChimp to design the perfect marketing email.
-Here’s how to do it in ten easy steps:
+The first step to designing and sending great emails is to use an email marketing software like MailChimp or Constant Contact to personalize them with images and branding.

 This is probably the most common mistake advisors make.
 In an effort to send fewer emails or to make their newsletters seem more valuable, advisors pack a hodgepodge of information into a cluttered email design.